-The current members of the HR & ESG Committee are: Ms. Paredes de Vásquez (Chair), Mr. Guillen, and Mr. Lawless.
+The current members of the HR & ESG Committee are: Ms. Paredes de Vásquez (Chair), Mr. Lawless, and Mrs. Fagnan.
 All members of the HR & ESG Committee are required to be independent.
-It is proposed that Ms. Fagnan join the HR &ESG Committee as the fourth member.

 The Board has adopted a written charter setting forth the purpose, composition, authority and responsibility of the HR & ESG Committee.
 The HR & ESG Committee's purpose is to assist the Board in: